MVarun5/Varun-GlucoSense-Infy-Nov24/README.md

 This project is licensed under the <b> MIT License </b>.

 <h2> Acknowledgments </h2>
-The dataset used is sourced from reliable and publicly available resources.
+The dataset used is sourced from reliable and publicly available resources. <br>
 Thanks to the open-source community for providing essential tools and libraries.